It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

-The outer portions of the upper sail can sometimes curl up to a ridiculous extent under pressure, with skewer tips on the same side moving towards each other.
+The outer portions of the upper sail can sometimes curl up to a ridiculous extent under pressure, with the skewer tips on the same side moving toward each other.
 Yet the kite keeps flying well, if squashing down a little in terms of line angle.
-A peculiarity of Sodes.
+This is a peculiarity of sodes.

-According to the wind meter, the average breeze was 9.6kph with the already-mentioned max gust to 24kph.
-No great altitudes flown today, but fun never-the-less!
+According to the wind meter, the average breeze was 9.6 kph with the already-mentioned max gust to 24 kph.
+No great altitudes were flown today, but it was fun never-the-less!

-After getting be-calmed yesterday, today was looking much better for seeing what the little paper Sled could do on a generous length of polyester sewing thread.
+After getting becalmed yesterday, today was looking much better for seeing what the little paper Minimum Sled could do on a generous length of polyester sewing thread.

 However, down at the reserve, the gusty breeze uncovered a problem.
-The Sled had been hanging on a wall in our hallway for so long that the paper had set in the closed position.
-All curled up so the towing points touched.
+The sled had been hanging on a wall in our hallway for so long that the paper had set in the closed position.
+It was all curled up so the towing points touched.
 In every lull, the towing points would snap together again, causing the kite to spin and drop.
 Pity.
-But nothing an ordinary household iron wouldn't fix!
+But it was nothing an ordinary household iron wouldn't fix!
 So I ironed it flat when I got home, ready for another attempt.

 This time I wasn't caught out without a backup kite.
 The 2-Skewer Sode was it for today.
-A little earlier, the wind meter had registered an average wind speed of around 8kph and gusts to 18kph at shoulder height.
-Just enough to generate some leaf noise from the nearby tree.
+A little earlier, the wind meter had registered an average wind speed of about 8 kph and gusts to 18 kph, at shoulder height.
+The breeze was just enough to generate some leaf noise from the nearby tree.

-The Sode immediately popped into the air and I flew it around on just a few meters of line while taking video.
-Then it was straightforward to move upwind towards the far side of the grassed area while letting out more line.
+The sode immediately popped into the air and I flew it around on just a few meters of line while taking video.
+Then it was straightforward to move upwind toward the far side of the grassed area while letting out more line.

 At 60 meters (200 feet), out came the camera again for some more video.
 The orange-sailed Sode kite was flying about, experiencing wind speeds all over its comfort range.
 For a while it just sat up there, almost stationary, during a period of smoother breeze.

-Later, on 90 meters 9300 feet) of line, comfort turned to stress and strain as the thermal gusts grew stronger.
-At wind speeds around the mid-twenties in kph, the 2-Skewer Sode goes to one side and will do a complete loop if pushed any further.
-Patches of moderately strong sinking and rising air affected the kite, causing it to drop and pull hard before flying way overhead at other times.
+Later, on 90 meters (300 feet) of line, comfort turned to stress and strain as the thermal gusts grew stronger.
+At wind speeds around the mid-20s in kph, the 2-Skewer Sode goes to one side and will do a complete loop if pushed any further.
+Patches of moderately strong sinking and rising air also affected the kite, causing it to drop and pull hard before flying way overhead at other times.

-A very enjoyable flight, with the mid-sized kite really showing off on its long light Dacron line.
-In the almost cloudless sky, the sun lit up the bright orange sail from behind.
-The Sode would have been spotted by dozens of motorists in the area.
-Puzzled by its shape no doubt, since it's not a Diamond or a Delta!
+All up, it was a very enjoyable flight, with the midsize kite really showing off on its long light Dacron line.
+In the almost cloudless sky, the sun lit up the bright-orange sail from behind.
+The sode would have been spotted by dozens of motorists in the area.
+They would have been puzzled by its shape no doubt, since it's not a diamond or a delta!

-Anyway, it was just possible to get some video of the kite rising slowly in a 'gust'.
-Before the inevitable happened.
-Pan camera slowly all the way to the dry grass...
+Anyway, it was just possible to get some video of the kite rising slowly in a "gust," before the inevitable happened.
+Pan the camera slowly all the way to the dry grass.

-Wind meter reading?
-Didn't bother, since it would have sat there with the tiny cups motionless most of the time!
+What about the wind-meter reading?
+I didn't bother, since it would have sat there with the tiny cups motionless most of the time!

 First Time Out With New 2-Skewer Sode

-Well, the Sode flew like a dog!
-Unstable as anything, and even a long tail didn't do much.
+Well, the sode flew like a dog!
+It was unstable as anything, and even a long tail didn't do much.

 It was handy that the bridle lines had not yet been fixed with glue.
 So it was easy to loosen and remove the lines from the lower horizontal spar.
 After attaching both lines to the vertical spar instead, I tried again with the resulting two-leg bridle.
 The extremely gusty wind conditions were not helpful, but this time the kite flew better.
 At least most flights were now measured in minutes rather than seconds!

-The next flights will be with a 3-leg bridle again, but with the loop attached to the upper horizontal spar.
-Maybe a looped tail as well, since it would be a natural fit to the square tail end of the kite.
+The next flights will be with a three-leg bridle again but with the loop attached to the upper horizontal spar.
+Maybe a looped tail will be tried as well, since it would be a natural fit to the square tail-end of the kite.

 1-Skewer Sode Dusted Off

-The school holidays started this week, so I pulled up at the nearby Primary school oval.
-Taking the little Sode out, I could have quite literally dusted it off since it has been sitting on a shelf out in the shed for probably over a year.
-Within half a minute, disaster.
-Or so it seemed at first...
+The school holidays started this week, so I pulled up at the nearby primary (elementary) school oval.
+Taking the little sode out, I could have quite literally dusted it off, since it has been sitting on a shelf out in the shed for probably over a year.
+Within half a minute, disaster struck.
+Or so it seemed at first.

 On just several meters of line, I took a number of videos.
 Just one will be selected to keep.

 A couple more videos were taken.
-Then I held the wind meter up above shoulder height for half a minute.
-13kph gusting to 22kph.
+Then I held the wind meter up above shoulder height for half a minute, after which it registered 13 kph gusting to 22 kph.
 However, it had seemed a bit fresher earlier.
 And of course the kite was up in faster air at about 50 feet off the grass at times.

-So, some 1-Skewer kite action for old time's sake!
+So, it was some 1-Skewer kite action for old-time's sake!